What is strategic deviation

 The environmental changes and the strategic plan is immediately ignored

-One way that firms can deviate from their strategy is if the firm immediately deviates from their strategy after there is a change in the environment.
+One way that firms can deviate from their strategy is if the firm intentionally deviates from their strategy after there is a change in the environment.
 Potentially a competitor makes a major move, and management decides to copy that firm.
 Or potentially a new entrant enters the market space, and management decides to launch a similar product.
 While some changes can be calculated – conscious decisions to depart from the intended strategy due to environmental changes, other deviations can be more knee-jerk in nature – occurring as the original strategy is simply ignored in the face of environmental change.

 Lack of shared understanding

 Another cause of strategic deviations is that employees and managers may not understand the strategy.
-Without an understanding of why certain decisions have been made, employees may make adjustments that lead to strategic deviation without realising the impact.
+Without an understanding of why certain decisions have been made, employees may make adjustments that lead to strategic deviation without realizing the impact.

 Lack of employee buy-in